dotnet/training-tutorials/content/csharp/getting-started/patterns-antipatterns.md

 }
 ```

 This class now follows the [Explicit Dependencies Principle](http://deviq.com/explicit-dependencies-principle/), because it clearly states in its constructor what its needed collaborators are.
-It also better follows SRP (discussed in [lesson 15](lesson-15.md)), because it is no longer responsible for choosing the specific implementations it will collaborate with.
+It also better follows SRP (discussed in the [encapsulation lesson](encapsulation-oop.md)), because it is no longer responsible for choosing the specific implementations it will collaborate with.
 That decision can be made elsewhere, perhaps in a class whose sole responsibility is constructing the collaborators that the program will use.

 ### The Singleton Antipattern